The controller and service provider is:

 When you use our contact form and click “send” or “submit” we additionally collect your IP address and the date and time of submission.
 This helps us to prevent misuse of the contact form and to ensure the security of our information technology systems.
 Therefore, Art.
 6 para.
 1 lit. f) GDPR serves as a legal basis.
 The personal data will be deleted after a period of seven days at the latest.

-IX.
+VIII.
 Online Application

 We process the data that is contained in your application.
 Furthermore, we process the data that you submit otherwise.